cognitedata/cognite-sdk-dotnet/README.md

 - `API Key` - key used for authentication with CDF.
 - `Project Name` - the name of your CDF project e.g `publicdata`.
 - `App ID` - an identifier for your application.
 It is a free text string.
 Example: `asset-hierarchy-extractor`
 - `HTTP Client` - The [HttpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netcore-3.1) that will be used for the remote connection.
-Having this separete from the SDK have many benefits like using e.g [Polly](https://github.com/App-vNext/Polly) for policy handling.
+Having this separate from the SDK have many benefits like using e.g [Polly](https://github.com/App-vNext/Polly) for policy handling.

 ```c#
 using CogniteSdk;